stevemac321/NanoEdge_Embedded_Anomaly_Detection/README.md

 # ✅ NanoEdgeAI Embedded Anomaly Detection (STM32 Standalone)

-> **Note:** This demo highlights the complete NanoEdge AI Studio workflow—from model generation to embedded inference—using synthetic input data in place of physical sensors.
-The anomaly detection logic is streamlined to showcase firmware integration and runtime evaluation, and may yield varied results due to the nature of the test inputs.
-For more realistic detection performance, STMicroelectronics recommends developing with their **B-U585I-IOT02A Discovery Kit**, which provides ready-to-use onboard sensors fully compatible with NanoEdge AI Studio.
+> **Note**: This demo illustrates the full NanoEdge AI Studio pipeline—from model generation to embedded inference—using synthetic input data in place of live sensor readings.
+It is validated specifically on the STM32H743ZI Nucleo-144 board using the NanoEdge library generated for this hardware.
+The anomaly detection logic is designed to showcase firmware-level integration and runtime evaluation, and results may vary due to the nature of test inputs.
+For real-world performance or sensor-based deployments, STMicroelectronics recommends their B-U585I-IOT02A Discovery Kit, which features onboard sensors and full NanoEdge compatibility.

 ---